salsify/ember-exclaim/README.md

 Note that `$bind` works with paths, too, so `{ $bind: 'foo.bar' }` would access the `bar` key of the `foo` object in the environment.

-### The Component Map
+### The Implementation Map

-The `componentMap` given to `{{exclaim-ui}}` dictates what components it can render.
-It should be a hash whose keys are the component names available for use in the UI config.
-The value for each key should itself be a hash containing the following:
+The `implementationMap` given to `{{exclaim-ui}}` dictates what components it can render.
+It should be a hash whose keys are the component and helper names available for use in the UI config.
+The value for each key should itself be a hash describing the component or helper with that name.
- - `componentPath`: the name to the Ember component to be invoked when this exclaim-ui component is used in the config, as you'd give it to the `{{component}}` helper
+ - `componentPath` (for components): the name to the Ember component to be invoked when this exclaim-ui component is used in the config, as you'd give it to the `{{component}}` helper
+ - `helper` (for helper functions): a function that receives a `config` hash and `env` information and should return the output value for the helper
- - `shorthandProperty` (optional): the name of a property that should be populated when shorthand notation is used for this component (see above)
+ - `shorthandProperty` (optional for both helpers and components): the name of a property that should be populated when shorthand notation is used for this component or helper (see above)

 ### Metadata Resolution